 Conclusion

-If you’re looking for a premium build quality with a versatile camera system, the iPhone 12 Pro is an excellent choice, especially for those who value optical zoom and AR capabilities.
-On the other hand, if you prioritize battery life, a smaller notch, and improved low-light performance, the iPhone 13 might be the better fit for your needs.
+If you’re looking for premium build quality and a versatile camera system, the iPhone 12 Pro remains an excellent choice, particularly for users who value optical zoom and AR capabilities.
+On the other hand, if battery life, a smaller notch, and improved low-light photography are your priorities, the iPhone 13 is the stronger overall package.

-To save money while still getting top-notch performance, consider purchasing a refurbished model through RefurbMe.
-RefurbMe allows you to compare prices across multiple sites from reputable sellers, ensuring you get the best deal with the same factory-new performance.
+To save money while getting top-notch performance, consider purchasing a refurbished model through RefurbMe.
+RefurbMe lets you compare prices across multiple sites from reputable sellers, ensuring you get the best deal with factory-reset performance and a warranty included.

 Browse all available refurbished iPhones in real time here. 👇